What is Fortified Procaine Penicillin Injection?

 - Skin and Soft Tissue Infections: Such as erysipelas and cellulitis.

-Fortified Procaine Penicillin comes as a dry powder in a vial and must be reconstituted with Sterile Water for Injection by a trained healthcare professional.
+Fortified Procaine Penicillin comes as a dry powder in a vial and must be reconstituted by a trained healthcare professional.

 - Route: It must be administered only via Deep Intramuscular (IM) Injection, typically in the buttock or large muscle.